SAP-samples/automation-pilot-examples/update-hana-cloud/README.md

 * *updateStrategy* - Update strategies that allow you to update in a variety of ways depending on your needs (latest patch version, next QRC version, latest QRC version)
 * *hanaCloudInstance* - Name of your HANA Cloud service instance
 * *serviceKey* - Service key to the SAP Service Manager, plan subaccount-admin
+* *makeSnapshotBeforeUpdate* - Optional: Whether to make a snapshot of the HANA instance before updating.
+If there is existing snapshot you will be asked if you want to delete it.
+Note there can be only one snapshot and it gets deleted in 14 days.
+Defaults to false
 * *shouldConfirmBeforeUpdate* - Optional: whether to require confirmation before starting the update, if there's one available.
 Defaults to true
+* *shouldConfirmSnapshotDelete* - Does nothing if *makeSnapshotBeforeUpdate* is set to false.
+Whether to pause the execution when creating snapshot and another one already exists.
+If set to false no confirmation will be required to delete existing snapshot.

+#### In case of failure and if you have a snapshot to revert to you can use the *RevertHanaToSnapshotOtherEnv* command to revert to your available snapshot.

+You'll need to provide values for the following input keys:

+* *hanaCloudInstance* - Name of your HANA Cloud service instance
+* *serviceKey* - Service key to the SAP Service Manager, plan subaccount-admin

 ### Scheduling